bashrc-real/Codearchive/cpp/binarySearch.md

             return BinarySearch(A, key, [mid+1, range.second))
 ```
 Lets convince ourselves why this works.
-At each step in the iteration we are picking the middle element and based on relative ordering of element in the middle lets say `A[mid]` with the `key`  we are eliminating one half of the array.
+At each step in the iteration we are picking the `middle` element in the `current range`. and based on relative ordering of element  with  `key`  we are eliminating one half of the array.
 Formally:
 For any A which meets: